 Prospective applicants may contact the FRCAC administration for questions and suggestions.
 Please direct all your inquiries by email (firstname.lastname@example.org).
 Please refrain from calling the office unless you have a specific question that is not answered in our website.
 For specific questions, you can call 615 494 7600.
-Applicants are advised to contact the Office of Research Services (email@example.com) to discuss the possibility for external funding as well.
+Applicants are advised to contact the Office of Research and Sponsored Programs (email@example.com) to discuss the possibility for external funding as well.

 Applicants are directed to send their proposal through designated templates listed in the forms link.
 It is important to note that the new application is designed to facilitate the applicants to provide a detailed framework for addressing common review questions used to evaluate the merit of each study.
 Applicants must carefully check to ensure that all aspects of the application form are completed accurately as instructed.
 Digital signatures must be provided as indicated on the form.
 Ink signatures are not required.
 In addition to the application packet, support documents may be needed by the FRCAC to complete the review.
 Final reports for all previous successful FRCAC grants may be sent as separate documents if the image upload fields within the packet are not enough.
 Send completed applications and documents in a single email to firstname.lastname@example.org.
 Applicants will be notified of receipt of the application packet within 3-4 days.
 Submit applications as early as possible to allow for any issues to appropriately be addressed prior to the deadline.

 Proposals will be administratively prescreened prior to being reviewed by the FRCAC.
 If the application documents are received prior to the deadline, FRCAC will contact the applicants should there be issues with their submission and direct them to revise and resubmit.
 However, no further changes will be allowed once the deadline has passed.
 Only completed proposals will be forwarded to the FRCAC for review; incomplete proposals will be administratively removed.
-A grant will be generated for each proposal using the following nomenclature:

 It is worth reiterating that incomplete proposals will be administratively withdrawn without a committee review.
 The administrative prescreener will notify the applicants if multiple proposals have been entered in their name; each applicant may only submit one proposal as a principal investigator (PI).
 However, a PI from one proposal may serve as a co-investigator or a consultant in a different proposal.
 An individual may not request for summer stipend and simultaneously request for other types of expenses through a different PI's proposal.